 The following information can help estheticians, dermatologists, plastic surgeons and other skin care professionals and consumers understand factors that may contribute to skin problems.
 An alteration or two in diet or lifestyle or acne treatment methods may significantly improve the health of the skin and body, which will help in the control of acne and related problems.
 This following information will assist in making educated decisions.

-Stress: Stress has a strong relationship to acne and a profound impact.
+Stress has a strong relationship to acne and a profound impact.
 Studies have shown that stress does not cause acne, but stress can make existing acne worse.
 When under stress the body produces hormonal steroids, such as cortisol (a corticosteroid hormone frequently called hydrocortisone).
-Like other hormonal steroids (testosterone, dihydrotestosterone, etc.), these chemicals target the skin in a disruptive manner and acne flare-ups may coincide with increased stress.
+Like other hormonal steroids (testosterone, dihydrotestosterone, estrogen, progesterone, etc.), these chemicals target the skin in a disruptive manner and acne flare-ups may coincide with increased stress.
 Stress hormones, such as cortisol, may increase the amount of oil produced by your sebaceous glands.

 While it is easy to suggest the avoidance of stress, this is not likely to be accomplished.
 Begin recognizing stress levels and potentially stressful events or situations.
 During these times, cleanse very thoroughly, or cleanse three times a day rather than two.
 Increase the use of some products from once daily, for example, to twice.
 Use the Green Tea/Clay Poultice more frequently.
 In short, step up the daily skin care regimen to offset the skin’s response to stress.
 When the stressful situation passes, return to the normal daily skin care regimen.

-Coffee: Research suggests that coffee (with or without caffeine) stimulates the production of cortisol (see the above section on stress) and acts just like stress.
+Research suggests that coffee (with or without caffeine) stimulates the production of cortisol (see the above section on stress) and acts just like stress.
 Coffee may be a promoter of acne and its consumption should be limited.
 Caffeine makes you feel awake but also leads to a heightened stress response in the body.
 Green tea or white tea are healthier beverage selections.
 When stress levels rise, it is advisable to reduce coffee consumption to achieve a reduction in cortisol levels which promote acne.